muditha-madusith/qr-generator/README.md

-# qr-code-generator

-QR generator app using nodejs api and nextjs frontend, Aws s3 bucket using for store the qr codes.
-Setup ci/cd pipeline using github actions for when get commit for the main branch auto run the workflow, build docker image and push it to dockerhub.
+# QR Code Generator Application

+This is a full-stack application that generates QR codes from user-submitted URLs.
+The application is divided into:

-**Application Front-End** - A web application where users can submit URLs.
+**Front-End:** A Next.js-based web application where users can submit URLs.
-**API** - API that receives URLs and generates QR codes.
-The API stores the QR codes in cloud storage(AWS S3 Bucket).
+**Back-End API:** A Node.js API that receives URLs, generates QR codes, and stores them in an AWS S3 bucket.

+The app also leverages Docker for containerization and GitHub Actions for continuous integration/continuous deployment (CI/CD).
+Every commit to the main branch automatically triggers a workflow that builds and pushes Docker images to Docker Hub.

+**Technologies Used**
+- Front-End: Next.js
+- Back-End: Node.js API
+- Cloud Storage: AWS S3 (for storing generated QR codes)
+- CI/CD: GitHub Actions
+- Containerization: Docker

 **Running locally API The API code exists in the api directory.
 You can run the API server locally:**